Smethwick Rangers F.C.: History

 For the 2017–18 season the club changed its name once more, this time to Smethwick to establish themselves as the number one club from the diverse area of Smethwick.
 They have also added Ahmed Ali a UEFA B Qualified coach and former Manchester United and England Schoolboy Stephen Cooke to the backroom staff.
 On 9 September 2017 Smethwick won their first ever game in the FA Vase beating Malvern Town 4–1, Joshua Small, Nathan Stone, Beni Kiembi and Stuart Hillman scoring the goals.

 In December 2018 Hayden Foote, former assistant manager at Bilston Town was appointed manager alongside Darsh Ram.
 After a poor start to the season, Foote decided to depart and return to Bilston Town.
 Grant Joshua was appointed as first team manager with Chris Rabone and Ross Harris coming in as assistant managers.
 At the end of the 2020–21 season the club were transferred to Division One of the Midland League when the Premier Division of the West Midlands (Regional) League lost its status as a step six division.
-In 2021, the club was once again renamed, this time to its current name, Smethwick Khalsa Football Federation with Manraj Singh Sucha appointed as manager in September, 7 games into the season.
-The team finished the 2021/22 season in 13th position, only losing 3 games from January 2022 onwards.
+In 2021, the club was once again renamed, this time to Smethwick Khalsa Football Federation with Manraj Singh Sucha appointed as manager in September, 7 games into the season and staying in charge until May 2023.
+The team finished the 2021–22 season in 13th position, only losing 3 games from January 2022 onwards.
 A year later in summer 2022, the club reverted to the name Smethwick Rangers.
+In 2023, after playing home games at Tividale's The Beeches ground, the club announced a groundsharing agreement with Boldmere St Michaels to play home games at the Trevor Brown Memorial Ground in Boldmere.